oan-J/Data-Mining/README.md

 ## Prerequisites

+ > A considerable amount of data processing is required during each task, and you may perform the necessary operations based on your specific requirements.
+This repository serves as a guideline and does not provide an exhaustive display of all the code for data processing, including tasks such as converting data formats, normalizing values, cleaning empty values, and so on.

 Before you start, make sure you have the following:

 - [chromedriver.exe](http://chromedriver.storage.googleapis.com/index.html): Download and place it in the current code path, based on your installed version of Google Chrome.